Efficient Evaluation Methods for Neural Architecture Search: A Survey

 \subsection{Organization}

-The $N$-shot evaluation methods, the few-shot evaluation methods, the one-shot evaluation methods, and the zero-shot evaluation methods are discussed in Section~\ref{section_method}, with the focus on design principle and strength and weakness analyis of these methods.
-In Section~\ref{evaluation}, we detail the evaluation for these EEMs, including the evaluation metrics, benchmark dataset, and the comparison results of various methods on benchmark datasets.
-In Section~\ref{direction}, we discuss the challenges and future directions of EEMs.
+The $N$-shot evaluation methods, the few-shot evaluation methods, the one-shot evaluation methods, and the zero-shot evaluation methods are discussed in Section~\ref{section_method}, with the focus on design principle, strength and weakness analysis of these methods.
+In Section~\ref{evaluation}, we detail the evaluation for these EEMs, including the evaluation metrics, benchmark dataset, and the comparison results on benchmark datasets.
+In Section~\ref{direction}, we discuss the challenges and future directions.
 For the convenience of quickly navigating to the interested part, an illustration of above organization is shown in Fig.~\ref{categorization}.